orobardet/gitlab-ci-linter/README.md

 gitlab-ci-lint -d /path/to/another/git install
 ```

 You don't want https://gitlab.com to be the default Gitlab URL to use?
+There is no origin remote configured in your repository?
+Or you don't want to use this gitlab?

 ```shell
 gitlab-ci-lint --gitlab-url https://gitlab.my.org check